How does inheritance tax work?

 When it comes to valuing a deceased person’s estate, there are three key steps.
 This process can take several months and includes:

-- Valuing assets – once the executor has this information, they must value the deceased’s property.
-This includes everything from their home, vehicles, and jewellery, to furniture and other personal belongings.
+• Valuing assets – once the executor has this information, they must value the deceased’s property.
+This includes everything from their home, including vehicles, and other personal belongings.
 Values should be based on the item’s price on the open market.
 Gifts given within seven years of death must be considered, too.

 Will my heirs have to pay other taxes on their inheritance?